 The Staff Coordinators are responsible and accountable to the Plan Administrator to carry out the day-to-day requirements for the ongoing functioning of the Plan.

-A member can retire at any time after age 55, if Vested into the Plan.
+A member can retire at any time after age 55, with a reduced pension.

 When a member is at least age 60, he can elect to retire with the Old Age Security Option (Bridging).